-We offer patients a wide range of advanced radiation treatments and specialized services at our Red Lion Plaza cancer center.
-Using advanced radiation equipment, our radiation oncologist works with a team of radiation therapists, dosimetrists, and physicists to target treatment of tumors with remarkable precision – maximizing cures while minimizing side effects.
+We offer patients a wide range of advanced radiation treatments at our Red Lion Plaza cancer center.
+Using the TrueBeam™ radiotherapy system, our radiation oncologist works with a team of radiation therapists, dosimetrists, and physicists to target treatment of tumors with remarkable precision – maximizing cures while minimizing side effects.

 - Customize treatment for precise radiation doses